pkcarlislellc/papershaper/README.md

 ** SPECIAL NOTE FOR UBUNTU USERS.
 In Ububtu 18.04 there is an offering of a command line browser calld links. links IS NOT lynx.
 Papershaper requires the lynx browser. 'sudo apt install lynx' or similar should get lynx installed for you. lynx is not installed by Ubuntu 18.04 by default, but is readily available for installation.

 This program requires Python 3.
 It will be available with your Linux distro or at http://www.python.org/.
 Papershaper was originally written for and tested in Python 2.6.6.
-In anticipation of end of life/support by the Python developers for Python 2, in October, 2019, Papershaper was updated to run in Python 3 by default.
-For the Python 2 version, see the Technical Specifications section for Github.
+In anticipation of end of life/support by the Python developers for Python 2, in October, 2019, Paper Shaper was updated to run in Python 3 by default.
+To get the Python 2 version, see the Technical Specifications section for Github.

 The listing of webcams file can contain comments.
 Just don't end a comment with .JPG Or .JPG?
 Comments in this file are filtered out automatically when Paper Shaper updates the wallpaper.